taylarogic/codeWords/README.md

 ## codeWords
-# letters
+# hello
-idk if im doing this right, ok?
+idk if im doing this right, ok